 John Ulric Free

 John Ulric Free was a very prominent early figure in Homestead.
-He was the half-brother of Joseph C. Burton, the father of Dr. Joseph L. Burton.
+He was the half-brother of Joseph L. Burton, the father of Dr. Joseph M. Burton.
 He had his fingers in every important real estate transaction in early Homestead.

 Walter A. Frazeur

 Walter A. Frazeur was another early businessman in Homestead.
-He established the first telephone company, whose office was in Frazeur’s house in the Redlands.
+He established the first telephone company in town.
+The switchboard was in his store on Krome Avenue where the Seminole Theatre is now located.
 He was murdered in Miami over a business dispute involving the sale of a sawmill.